Jeremiah33-3/MA1521-Notes/README.md

 5. Rules of differentiation
 - Derivative of a Power: If n is a positive integer, then d/dx(x^n) = nx^(n-1 for all x where the powers xn and xn-1 are defined
 - constant multiples: If u is a differentiable function of x, and c is a constant, then d/dx(cu) = c(du/dx)
-- sum rule: If u and y are differentiable functions of x, then their sum u + y is differentiable at every point where u and y are both differentiable.
-At such points, d/dx(u + v) = du/dx + dv/dx
+- sum/difference rule: If u and y are differentiable functions of x, then their sum/difference u + y/ u - y is differentiable at every point where u and y are both differentiable.
+At such points, d/dx(u +- v) = du/dx +- dv/dx
 - constant function: if f(x) has constant value ƒ(x) = c, then df/dx = d/dx(c) = 0
 - product rule: If u and v are differentiable at x, then so is their product uv, and d/dx(uv) = v*du/dx + u*dv/dx
 - quotient rule: If u and v are differentiable at x and if v(x) ≠ 0, then the quotient u/v is differentiable at x, and d/dx(u/v) = ( v*du/dx - u*dv/dx )/v^2